-These programs are designed both to prepare students for employment in the field, mainly as data entry operators and computer programmers and to provide transfer courses for those wishing to enroll at a fouryear college.
+These programs are designed both to prepare students for employment in the field, mainly as data entry operators and computer programmers and to provide transfer courses for those wishing to enroll at a four-year college.
 In addition, they enable those already employed in the field to upgrade their skills and they provide personal interest courses to meet the community's needs.
 The program options provide a full range of computer science skills, including computer literacy, data entry, programming, computer operations and systems analysis and design.
-The following programs are offered: data entry operator basic certificate for direct employment, data entry operator advanced certificate for direct employment, systems programmer advanced certificate for direct employment, small business computer specialist associate of applied science degree for direct employment and computer programmer/ analyst associate of applied science degree for direct employment.
-The data entry faculty advisors are located on the Downtown Campus; the faculty advisors for the other programs are located on the East and West Campuses.
+The following programs are offered: data entry operator basic certificate for direct employment, data entry operator advanced certificate for direct employment, systems programmer advanced certificate for direct employment, small business computer specialist associate of applied science degree for direct employment, computer science for industry associate of applied science degree for direct employment, and computer programmer/analyst associate of applied science degree for direct employment.
+The data entry faculty advisors are located on the Downtown Campus: the faculty advisors for the other programs are located on the East and West Campuses.